arclabs561/rank-refine/DESIGN.md

 **When NOT to use:**
 - ❌ First-stage retrieval over millions of docs (too slow, use dense + ANN)
 - ❌ Very short documents (<10 tokens, little benefit over dense)
-- ❌ Storage-constrained without pooling (10-100x larger than dense)
+- ❌ Storage-constrained without pooling (typically 10-50x larger than dense, depends on document length)
 - ❌ Queries with many stopwords (MaxSim sums all tokens, including noise)

 ### Cross-encoder